Types of Financial Aid and Assistance

 · Be enrolled in coursework that is necessary to begin a career in teaching or plan to complete such coursework.
 Such coursework may include subject area courses (e.g., math courses for a student who intends to be a mathematics teacher).

-As other grant programs become available at the University, students should directly contact the Office of Student Financial Assistance for pertinent information.
+As other grant programs become available at the University, students should directly contact the Office of Student Financial Success for pertinent information.

 Federal Work-Study Program

 The Federal Work-Study Program provides part-time employment opportunities for resident and non-resident students with established financial need according to federal guidelines.
 These funds, however, are not available to international students or to high school students who have gained early admission to the University.
 Students may not work over 20 hours each week.
 Students must attend a mandatory orientation prior to placement starting to work.
-Students must visit the work study job board at http://www.tsu.edu/admissions/financial-aid/work-study/jobs.html to find employment.
+Students must visit the work study webpage at https://tsu.edu/admissions/financial-aid/work-study/index.php to inquire about additional information.
 In general, a student may explore opportunities that meet the student’s academic interest, skills, and work preference.
 Students are paid at a rate above the national minimum wage as approved by the University at the time that eligibility is established.

 Scholarships